Eriatolc/pizza-commander/README.md

 We can improve these simple specifications by:

  * automatical order,
- * when you order, you can enter the name of the person ordering to have on the final order 'who order what'.
+ * when you order, you can enter the name of the person ordering to have on the final order 'who order what',
+ * use the NFC Card/account created by the BDE guys.